-For starters, pipeline repair crews need to be able to quickly find the pipeline so that they can make their repairs in a timely manner.
+- Performing Work on the Pipeline: Pipeline repair crews need to be able to quickly find the pipeline so that they can make their repairs promptly.
 Well-marked ingress and egress points will help these crews do this.

-Lastly, well-marked ROWs help to keep landowners from accidentally encroaching on the ROW.
-Often-times property right issues occur simply because landowners fail to remember where the easements start and where they end.
-Proper signage can help to reduce these issues.
+- Avoiding ROW Encroachment: Lastly, well-marked ROWs help to keep landowners from accidentally encroaching on the ROW.
+Oftentimes property rights issues occur simply because landowners fail to remember where the easements start and where they end.

 As you can see, the challenges that pipeline ROW maintenance teams face each day come in many forms.
-Because of this, it’s important that pipelines choose a team that is experienced enough and professional enough to get the job done in a safe and efficient manner.
+Because of this, it’s important that pipelines choose a team that is experienced enough and professional enough to get the job done safely and efficiently.

 Hanging H has decades of experience in pipeline right-of-way maintenance.
 Additionally, we create ROWs that are stable and safe, and we can repair ROWs that have been damaged or suffer from deferred maintenance.
 Our team uses UAVs to monitor for slips and encroachment.
 If your company manages pipeline ROWs, we are happy to help you take care of these ROWs.